anandvamsi/kubernetes/8_Helm.md

 # Helam
 Package manager for kubernetes; To package YAML files and distribute them in private and public repositories.
+Helam charts are more like yum/apt repositories in Linux

+## 3 Main actions with Helam charts
+- Install
+- Upgrade
+- Delete

 ## Helam commands
 ```bash